sisoje/swiftui-native/README.md

 ## Introduction

-This framework provides a streamlined solution for testing SwiftUI views, with a focus on hosting views and accessing their state during tests.
+This framework provides a streamlined solution for **unit** testing SwiftUI views and dynamic properties, with a focus on hosting views and accessing their state during tests.
 It offers tools for hosting SwiftUI components and injecting callbacks, enabling developers to verify the correctness and behavior of their user interfaces.

 ## Package Structure